hasanoqool/Object-Detection/README.md

 # Object-Detection
+Object detection with Histogram tech (HOG),
-Object detection with You Only Look Once (YOLO), image pyramids and sliding windows.
+Object detection with Image pyramids and sliding windows, Object detection with You Only Look Once (YOLO) using OpenCV, Object detection with You Only Look Once (YOLO) usiing Tensorflow, Object detection with Faster RCNN,
+Object detection with Mask RCNN.

 # Overview
 * The steps of this project are the following: